GraphGT/GraphGT.github.io/dataset.md

 **Description**

 This dataset contains protein tertiary structures representing 600 enzymes.
-Nodes in a graph (pro- tein) represent secondary structure elements, and two nodes are connected if the corresponding elements are interacting.
+Nodes in a graph (protein) represent secondary structure elements, and two nodes are connected if the corresponding elements are interacting.
 The node labels indicate the type of secondary structure, which is either helices, turns, or sheets.

 Name | Type | #Graphs| #Nodes per graph |#Edges per graph| Description
 ------------ | ------------- | ------------ | ------------ | ------------ | ------------ |